Caring for Tailored by OKA furniture

 Clever Velvet

-• Our clever velvet fabrics have all the positives of real velvet, with extra benefits due to their polyester weave.
+• Our clever velvet has all the sought-after qualities of real velvet, plus extra benefits due to its polyester weave.

 • The polyester holds its color and doesn’t stain from spills or wear out with friction.
 It doesn’t absorb water or oil, so it is easy to clean.